Susedgrad: Abandonment

 Historian Stjepan Laljak notes that in 1590, Susedgrad was shaken by a violent earthquake.
 In the beginning of 17th century, the castle burnt down, and it was later abandoned and left to ruin.
 One of the main reasons was that there was no need for a large fort since danger from Ottoman akinji incursions diminished.
 Also, the methods of warfare evolved, making this castle useless.

 Contemporary Period

 The castle gave name to today neighbourhood of Podsused, meaning literally "under Sused".

 For a while in the late 20th century the name Susedgrad had been used for a city municipality that was dissolved in the 1999 municipal reform and has subsequently been transformed into Podsused - Vrapče and Stenjevec city districts.

+Restoration initiatives

+What remained of the castle was significantly damaged in 2020 Zagreb earthquake.
+Despite wishes of local people to restore the castle, according to writing of Croatian daily Večernji list, Republic of Croatia and City of Zagreb are for years unable to reach an agreement about the land ownership and financing of the project so everything is standing still.
+Meanwhile, the castle remains are left to ruin.

 Location and access

 ZET bus line 123 from Črnomerec terminal is the closest transport to the ruins at the "(Aleja) Seljačke bune" stop.

 With a short walk (additional 5 min) from the center of Podsused, it can also be accessed by bus lines 116, 119, 122, 172, 176 and 177, and by HŽ suburban commuter trains directly from the city center.